 The rate that applies to your sale of shares depends on how long you held the shares.
-Short-term capital gains for securities held one year or less are taxed at ordinary income rates, which could be as high as 35% at the federal level in 2012 and are increasing to 39.6% in 2013.
-Long-term gains (on securities held more than one year) are taxed at 15% (or 0% for investors in the 15% or 10% tax bracket) in 2012 and are increasing to 20% in 2013 for investors in the 39.6% tax bracket.
+Short-term capital gains for securities held one year or less are taxed at ordinary income rates, which are as high as 39.6% at the federal level.
+Long-term gains (on securities held more than one year) are taxed at 15% (0% for investors in the 15% or 10% tax bracket and 20% for investors in the 39.6% tax bracket).

 - Mutual fund transactions.
 The fund's capital losses are never distributed to shareholders but are used to offset capital gains realized by the fund during the year.
 Except as otherwise limited by law, any additional losses are carried forward by the fund to apply against gains realized in the future.
 The only losses you can claim are those you may have incurred when you redeemed your own shares of a fund.

-You could use one of two other methods to calculate your gains and losses.
-With the specific identification method, you specify which shares have been sold, identifying them by the purchase date.
+You may use one of two other methods to calculate your gains and losses.
+With the Specific Lot Identification method, you specify which shares have been sold, identifying them by the purchase date.
 With the First In First Out (FIFO) method, shares acquired first are sold first.
-But no matter which of these methods you use, you will need to keep a record of all past purchases so you can accurately identify the cost basis.
+But no matter which of these methods you choose, you will need to keep a record of all past purchases so you can accurately identify the cost basis.
 For further information, consult your tax adviser or request IRS Publication No. 550.

 Note: If you realize a capital loss on mutual fund shares held less than six months and you received a long-term capital gain distribution from the fund while you held those shares, only the portion of your loss that exceeds the amount of the distribution can be reported as a short-term loss.
 The portion that is equal to or less than the distribution is long-term.